AvolitesLtd/TitanManual/websitev2/versioned_docs/version-12.0/timelines.md

 ![Timeline external timecode controls](/docs/images/Timeline-Timecode-ExternalTransport.png)

-If timecode is disabled in the **Timecode** menu or the Timecode windows, the time is shown in red.
+If timecode is disabled in the <strong>Timecode</strong> menu or the Timecode windows, the time is shown in red.

 If the timecode time is within the [start and end times](./timelines/timeline-options#times-tab) but the timeline is not active, the time is shown in orange.